Fykqnt/resume/resume.md

 ## Summary

-With over 3 years of experience as a machine learning engineer and over 2 years as a CEO and product owner, I have expertise in upstream processes such as requirements definition and design of software product, as well as building and managing global teams.
+With over 3 years of experience as a machine learning engineer and over 2 years as a CEO and product owner, I have expertise in requirements definition and design of software product, user experience research as well as building and managing global teams.

 Achievements include: